hpcclab/S3C/README.md

   month={December}
 }
 ```
-The paper is also available in the following URL:
+The paper is also available in the following address:
 http://hpcclab.org/paperPdf/bigdata16/bigdata16.pdf

 Below, you can find the steps to execute the program: